+This course is equivalent to VFP 312.
 This course is designed to introduce students to the art of film and its recent history.
 It will cover major trends, methods, technologies and issues in theatrical film history from the 1960s to modern-day cinema.
 Emphasis will be placed on the rapid technology changes in modern film history.